-Our seniors often communicate with me a few weeks into new positions: “A card is not enough to express my gratitude for everything you have provided me and the program.
+Our seniors often communicate with me a few weeks into new positions with comments such as: “A card is not enough to express my gratitude for everything you have provided me and our program.
 You have taught me so many pearls in the ED and thank you for trusting me to care for your patients, giving me confidence, and for helping shape me to become a professional, competent, compassionate attending, with attention to longevity through wellness.
 Thank you, thank you, thank you!”

 Cooper University Health Care is vibrant and thriving in South Jersey.
-Our ED census topped 82,000 patients in 2019 with almost 13,000 being children and has rebounded in 2023 to near these levels and acuity.
-I have been in a leadership role at Cooper and our medical school (Cooper Medical School of Rowan University) for 39 years and Emergency Medicine has the utmost respect of all departments and the Dean.
-In 1995 our residency was accredited, in 1997 we were the 54th academic department of Emergency Medicine established in the country, and in 2016 CMSRU graduated its first class.
+Our ED census is well over 80,000 patients, with almost 13,000 being children.
+Over 25% of our patients require further inpatient evaluation, reflecting very high acuity.
+I have been in a leadership role at Cooper and our medical school (Cooper Medical School of Rowan University) for 40+ years and Emergency Medicine has the utmost respect of all departments and the Dean.
+In 1995 our residency was accredited, in 1997 we were the 54th academic department of Emergency Medicine established in the country, and in 2016 CMSRU graduated its first 4-year class.
 In 2004 we joined an elite group of departments of emergency medicine with NIH grant support, which continues to this day.
 I am actively involved in every strategic decision that impacts Emergency Medicine and meet regularly with the Co-presidents of Cooper University Health Care, and the Dean of CMSRU.
-In addition, my appointment on the Board of Trustees and Executive Committee of Chairs at Cooper has provided me the opportunity to represent all faculty.
+In addition, my appointment on the Board of Trustees and Executive Committee of Chairs at Cooper has provided me the opportunity to represent all faculty and our mission.
 This means I have support to continually improve operations in the ED, our residency, fellowships, student programs, and clinical research.
-We had a central role in the exciting development and maturation of Cooper Medical School of Rowan University, South Jersey's first four-year allopathic school.
-Our ninth class graduated in May and EM Faculty and fellows/residents are actively leading at CMSRU.
+EM plays key roles at Cooper Medical School of Rowan University (CMSRU), South Jersey's first four-year allopathic school.

 Our graduates are extremely competitive in academic, fellowship, and community positions.
-The central theme of training at Cooper is our residents’ sense of ownership of our department from day one and our commitment to maintaining the balance of service and education.
+The central theme of training at Cooper is our residents’ sense of ownership of the department from day one and our commitment to maintaining the balance of service and education.
 Expertise in all areas of EM with specific emphasis in Critical Care, Pediatrics, Ultrasound, EMS, interpreting EKGs, advanced approach to OUD, Geriatrics, systems-based practice, billing/coding, QI/QA education, and patient experience education makes our graduates very attractive.
 We have a unique focus training our residents administratively and teach how to negotiate finances post training.
 We provide the highest quality emergency care for our patients, while teaching the future clinicians and leaders of our specialty.
-You will not find a more supportive environment in which to train.
-I look forward to focusing all my efforts, and those of my diverse talented faculty, to your education in EM.
+This is a "can do" department and health care system, and you will not find a more supportive environment in which to train.

 Our Division of Pediatric Emergency Medicine provides state-of-the-art pediatric care and education in an adjacent, yet separate eight-bed pediatric ED.
-Ultrasound is utilized daily in our practice diagnostically and therapeutically, in the ED, PED, Trauma, and ICU and we’re training our fifth US fellow.
+Ultrasound is utilized daily in our practice diagnostically and therapeutically, in the ED, PED, Trauma, and ICU and have our own cutting edge US fellowship.
 We are actively involved in the Camden community, including grant support for victims of violence, outpatient addiction services, EMS leadership, and local educational speaking engagements.
-We have funded several initiatives to study and address ED throughput, utilize a modular curriculum, expanded faculty coverage of the ED for specific teaching, implemented “split flow” front end care of patients, and received over $800,000 in NIH grant support.
 We have developed three unique EM-run community Urgent Care Centers, which support Cooper’s overall mission.
-Our expertise was sought by a local rural hospital in Salem (Inspira at Mannington), and Cooper emergency physicians (all residency alumni) and hospitalists have been providing care at Inspira at Mannington Medical Center since July 2015.
-Our graduates have stayed at Cooper in 2024 in Medical Education, Critical Care and US Fellowships.

 Visiting students rotating in our department invigorate our undergraduate teaching.
 A recent past student rotator contacted me and stated: